mistletoe5215/glide-ksp/README.md

  > use ksp `options` to  mark the custom LibraryGlideModules;since in java annotation processor/`kapt` these classes  can be found using `RoundEnvironment` to find class  with `@GlideModule` annotation;
  > but now in ksp ,we can't find these classes with using ksp's `Resolver` or `SymbolProcessorEnvironment`.see [issue in ksp](https://github.com/google/ksp/issues/131)
- > therefore,i can only put these class's qualifiedNames into ksp compile args to solve it(so stupid ( :(,any one can help plz push request)
+ > therefore,i can only put these class qualifiedNames into ksp compile args to solve it(so stupid ( :(,any one can help me plz push request)
  > they're split by "|" separator,use key named `GlideModule`
  > the custom LibraryGlideExtensions,as well,use key named `GlideExtension`